Welcome to the Sixth Form

 At BCHS, we understand that choosing the correct subjects is one of the most important aspects in being successful at KS5.
 This is why we give students the chance to trial four A-levels until they can be confident which three to specialise in.
 In designing their study programme parents, students, teachers and form tutors will collaborate to support the student in making their decision.

 We do place significant expectations on to our sixth formers as our most senior upper school students.
 Year 12 and Year 13 students are required to dress in smart business dress and to wear their personal identification lanyard at all times.
 These expectations are the same as that for staff members and reflect the status of sixth form students at BCHS.
 Sixth Form students have dedicated form tutors who can support them with UCAS applications, personal statements, study skills, and time management through a regular mentoring scheme which acts to promote achievement and individualised support.
-For two days each week, our year 12 students have a variety of community based responsibilities which they can choose from; including running form time activities with younger students in our vertical tutor groups, mentoring year 11s through exam-time, supporting literacy for year 7s and year 8s and many more.
+Our students have various roles such as mentoring year 11s through exam-time, supporting literacy for year 7s and year 8s and many more.
 These activities not only allow students to learn the benefits of working with and for their community but could set them apart from other candidates on a job or UCAS application.
 We also like to provide our students with regular enrichment.
 TED talks take place fortnightly.
 These range from university admissions tutors to inspirational speakers in the form of survival experts!
 Study in the sixth form at BCHS is more than simply the A-Levels and BTEC courses which fill the academic timetable.
-There is also the opportunity for students to immerse themselves in a different culture and to volunteer as part of our World Challenge programme.
-In the past students have travelled to Kenya, Ecuador and Tanzania.

 The two years of the sixth form are the time during which students can move from lower and middle school to preparing them for life beyond BCHS in upper school.
 We assume that there will not be any problems regarding behaviour, attitude, dress code, time keeping or homework.
 If you choose to be in the sixth form then you have personally chosen to be part of the BCHS community and therefore our expectations of you are adult expectations which we have no doubt you will be able to meet.